aiinschool/aiinschool.github.io/index.md

 <img src="/img/classify_5.png"  alt="Lenet training graph" class="img-responsive img-rounded img-screenshot" />

-## Exercise: Image Classification of Cats and Dogs
+## Exercise 1: Classification of Cats and Dogs

 Put together a deep learning network for classifying images of cats and dogs using what we've learnt so far.